 While science fiction has not historically been one of my favourite genres, I am far better for having listened to this 2-hour audiobook, Anthem.

-The book title is apt, as the novella presents what could be described as an anthem of individualism.
+This novella’s title is apt because it presents what could be described as an anthem for individualism.

-Rand’s Anthem is a short but moving exploration of the power of the words ‘we‘ and ‘I‘.
-It shows how taken to the extreme on mass each of these words can evoke singlemindness leading to oppression that could prove disastrous to mankind.
+Ayn Rand’s novella is a moving exploration of the power of the words ‘we‘ and ‘I‘.
+It shows how taken to the extreme and on mass each of these words can evoke singlemindedness.
+Such single-mindedness can lead to oppression, and that can prove disastrous to mankind.

-Although the subject matter might sound high-brow, Rand’s skill is in that the prose is extremely accessible.
+Although this subject matter might sound high-brow, Rand’s skill is in that the prose is extremely accessible.
 Not one word is used unnecessarily.
-I listened to Anthem in audiobook and narrator Jason McCoy’s delivery is stirring and evocative without sounding preachy - listen to an audio sample.

-The simple and valuable message of Anthem is that the care for others must be carefully balanced with care for oneself, and one cannot truly exist without the other.
+The simple and valuable message of Anthem is that the care for others must be carefully balanced with care for oneself.
+One cannot truly exist without the other.

 BOOK RATING: The Story 5 / 5 ; The Writing 5 / 5

-Author Information: Ayn Rand, born Alisa Zinov’yevna Rosenbaum (1905 – 1982), was a Russian-American novelist, philosopher, playwright, and screenwriter.
+Ayn Rand, born Alisa Zinov’yevna Rosenbaum (1905 – 1982), was a Russian-American novelist, philosopher, playwright, and screenwriter.
 Rand wrote Anthem in 1938, very early in her career.
-She is best known for her two best-selling novels, The Fountainhead and Atlas Shrugged and for developing a philosophical system she called Objectivism.
-(Wikipedia.org)
+Ultimately she became best known for her two best-selling novels, The Fountainhead and Atlas Shrugged and for developing a philosophical system she called Objectivism.